hijoput4/SharingWare/OTHERS/linux.md

+# LINUX IS SHIT in the state it is (and I don't have hopes for it to become better at this point).
+Not because I'm a brand fan of windows, not because I "love capitalism", not because I simply hate it because I use other OS...
+Linux is objectively bad, its community is bad and there is no QoL in the design, it is an OS for hobbists that want to spend immense quantities of time in fixing what should already be working.
+Linux is bad, its file system architecture is a mess, programs are all fragmented in system folders, good luck doing a backup, you have to triple check if a piece of hardware is compatible or not WITH EACH DISTRO, it is completely unstable, the dev community is as asshole-ish as in windows githubs trying to discourage issues by setting insuferable templates to be filled even for small stupid bugs, everyone is whining about poor linux users not having software but they don't move a finger to make it, the blame is always some ideologistic stupid story about devs not being paid.
+Also they hate wine even if they use it all the time because they don't have software.

+DO NOT MIGRATE if you are on Windows, no matter how bad the privacy thing gets, you can tame it with simplewall and other tricks, in linux this also happens and you cannot control it.
+Do not fall for preachers in reddit, do not believe them, linux is VERY LIMITED to the point of making a power user of Windows, want to go back desperately.

+I've lost all.
+I'm trying to figure out how to re-migrate back to windows 10.
+I have encrypted data, a lot.
+I need to reformat all my HDDs to NTFS again.
+We are talking about Terabytes of info.

+If you are a casual pc user and have crappy hardware, you may want to try linux.
+If you don't expect much of it, it works like an android phone.

+__If you are a power user, DO NOT, and believe me, DO NOT, migrate to linux as it is a cage with good marketing.__ This sounds as ironic as the fact that I'm writing from a machine with linux right now.
+Leave the hype to noobs.

 ### Lack of software:
 Turns out, that there is no software for linux.
 Yep, as you read it.
 Fanboys are spreading the lie that there are tons of softwares to choose from since years, but its a lie.
 You are restrained to a repository (for your distro) and outside it